bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 {
   "data": {
     "id": 45,
-    "name": "Order at least 2X of product get free shipping", "created_from": "api",
+    "name": "Order at least 2X of product and get free shipping", "created_from": "api",
     "customer": {
       "group_ids": [],